frasertajima/fortran/CIFAR-10 cuDNN/v28_baseline/README.md

 **Last Updated**: 2025-11-17

 ---
 Inference testing shows data models are not synced.
-DONT USE until fixed! ****
+Actually, it may just be a bug in the export of the model (to be updated soon) ****